JoshCork/golang-tdd-code-kata/progressTracking.md

 ### 2/18/18 (Day 10)

+#### Kata 1

+Finished with 4 minutes to spare through step 4.
+Getting better.
+Need to keep improving.
+Removed the need to create a left trim function just trimming the slice directly based on the locaton of the first new line character.
+Did this after the fact though.

 #### Research

 Need to update my Add func to return errors (but I'm not there yet).